Nigeria

 • Palm oil

 Palm oil is very popular among Nigerians.
-Palm oil is the most commonly used vegetable oil in Nigerian cooking.
+Palm oil is the most commonly used edible oil for cooking in Nigeria.

-Although 90% of the country’s palm oil comes from smallholdings, Nigeria is Africa’s largest palm oil producer, ahead of Côte d’Ivoire.
-It is also the 5th largest producer in the world, with an annual production of 1.35 million tons, although the country has the potential to annually produce 2 million tons.
+Although 90% of the country’s palm oil comes from smallholdings, Nigeria is Africa’s largest palm oil producer, ahead of Ghana.
+It is also the 5th largest producer in the world, with an annual production of 1.42 million tons, although the country has the potential to annually produce 2 million tons.

 Despite its important production, Nigeria does not produce enough palm oil to meet domestic demand.
-In fact, domestic demand amounts to roughly 1.8 million tons of vegetable oil per year.
+In fact, domestic demand amounts to roughly 2.3 million tons of palm oil per year.
 Today, the country is still heavily dependent on imports and crude oil revenues, although the local market is very extensive and permanently growing.

 • Rubber

 In Nigeria, the agro-industry produces the majority of rubber.
-The entire production is then exported.
+The entire production is then exported as there are currently no local consumers of processed rubber.

 As an important catalyst for development in remote areas, rubber cultivation enables the production of pure green energy: natural rubber is a substitute for synthetic rubber (a petroleum distillation product) and serves as a significant carbon sink.